yegor256/blog/static/about-me.md

 made a few investments, but I've got no results yet :)

-As a **philanthropist**, I donate a few thousand dollars every year (started in 2015) to the best open-source project at the time, which I pick myself out of about a hundred in a more or less fair [competition](/award.html).
+As a **philanthropist**, I donate a few thousand dollars every year (started in 2015) to the best open source project at the time, which I pick myself out of about a hundred in a more or less fair [competition](/award.html).

 Once a month, I send a summary email of my writing activity.
 If